DeepSkyForge/GraXpertSuite4PixInsight/README.md

 Yet Another PixInsight script for GraXpert !

 GraXpert is an astronomical image processing program for extracting and removing gradients from the background of your astrophotos.
-GraXpert4PixInsight help you to run GraXpert from PixInsiht, retrieve result file and restore astrometic data from original photo.
+GraXpert4PixInsight help you to run GraXpert from PixInsiht, retrieve processed file and restore astrometic data from original photo.

-Several options are available
+# Features
-- Select target view from drop down list or new instance button (triangle on bottom left).
+- Select target view from drop down list or new instance drag and drop (triangle on bottom left).
-- Select AI version assuming several AI models installed on your system by GraXpert (refer [GraXpert web site](https://www.graxpert.com/)).
-- Select correction mode (Substraction or Division, GraXpert use Substraction by default).
+- Select correction mode (Substraction or Division).
 - Select smoothing (0 to 1, default 0 recommended for AI).
+- Run transparently AI interpolation method from GraXpert.
-- GraXpet result can replace target view or create a new view (default).
+- Processed image replace target view or create a new view (default).
+- Retrieve and display background model in PixInsight.
+- Open PixInsight photo in GraXpert for manual processing (all interpolation methods available).
+- Import GraXpert processed file and backgroung and restore astrometric data (whatever interpolation method used in GraXpert).
+- Transparent photo reprocessing using PixInsight parameters and GraXpert UI preferences (interpolation method, grid...).
+- Check GraXpert preferences in one click (no need to open GraXpert).
+- Support process icon through drag and drop new instance button (triangle on bottom left).
+- Select AI version assuming models installed on your system (refer [GraXpert web site](https://www.graxpert.com/)).
+- Saved as preferences (manual or automatically after photo processing).
+- Reset preferences to default values.
-- Activate debug mode (by default GraXpert4PixInsight will display GraXpert logs in PixInsight console only in case of error detected).
+- Debug mode (by default GraXpert4PixInsight will display GraXpert logs in PixInsight console only in case of error detected).
-- Possibility to import background in PixInsight (require GraXpert version v2.1.1).
-- Current parameters are saved as preferences on each execution.
-- Reset preferences to default values (path to GraXpert application can optionnaly be reseted as well).
-- Creation of process icon by drag and drop new instance button (triangle on bottom left).
-- Select target view by drag and drop new instance button (triangle on bottom left).
-- Pause/Abort GraXpert execution by using Pause/Abort console button.
-- Possibility to launch GraXpert UI from script dialog box.

-Important notes:
+# Requirements
+- PixInsight Core version 1.8.9-2 (not tested with previous versions).
-- GraXpert4PixInsight v1.0.0 requires GraXpert v2.1.1 or higher.
+- GraXpert version 2.2.1 or higher.
-- GraXpert4PixInsight v1.0.0 is not compatible with GraXpert v2.0.2.
-- For GraXpert v2.0.2, use GraXpert4PixInsight v0.0.7.
-- I never tested GraXpert4PixInsight on Linux system.
-Feedbacks are welcome.

-For any issue with GraXpert4PixInsight open an issue [here](https://github.com/AstroDeepSky/GraXpert4PixInsight/issues).

 # Installation
 1. Install latest official version of GraXpert